godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Redis Datasource.md

 ```

 ### 3. Set a Value
-Workflow to set a value in redis.
+function to set a value in redis.

 ```
 import { GSContext, GSStatus, GSDataSource } from "@godspeedsystems/core";